-“James” and “Jayden” are both married and entitled to child benefit.
+“James” and “Jayden” are both married and entitled to child benefits.

 James has a taxable income of £50,000 and Jayden has a taxable income of £49,000.

-They will not be obliged to declare the child benefit on self-assessment return.
+They will not be obliged to declare the child benefit on the self-assessment return.

 However, if James was receiving £51,000 and Jayden receives £48,000, James would be required to declare the child benefit received and pay tax under the self-assessment system.

 The partner that receives the highest income would be the one that has to do the declaration.

 How the tax is calculated on income that exceeds £60,000?

 Whenever the income received by either of the partners is over £60,000, the taxpayer would have to pay a tax equal to the amount received in the first place.

 The taxpayers receive income between £50,000 and £60,000.